synfig/synfig-docs/source/tools/skeleton.rst

 There are two types of layers in Synfig that are built with bones: Skeleton Layer and Skeleton deformation layer.
 We can build any of these layers.

-You can create a bone by either-
+You can create a bone by either

 * **Click-release at a position:** This will create a bone with default length and angle but with the width value as set in the tool options menu.
 (The tip and origin width of the bone will be same) or,
 * **Click-drag-release between two positions:** This will create a bone between the points you dragged between with the width value as set in the tool options menu.
 (The tip and origin width of the bone will be same)